 Physical protection practices can be quite rigorous – as mine owners in conjunction with transporters and in some instances governments put in place specific measures to manage and mitigate risk.
 Precautions often include designated routes requiring designated rest stops, requirements for additional drivers, and GPS tracking on trucks to monitor location and driving behavior.
 The fitting of container bolt seals to shipping containers or dry van trailers assists in detecting any tampering with cargo containers during intermediate or long-term storage, a technique used for many high value cargoes.

-A container carries around 20-35 drums, or approximately 7-12 tonnes of uranium.
+A container carries around 20-35 drums, or approximately 8-14 tonnes of UOC, containing 7-12 tonnes of uranium.
 Ten metric tonnes of uranium is defined as a “significant quantity,” i.e. the quantity for which the possibility of manufacturing a nuclear explosive device cannot be excluded.
-The “significant quantity” is the standard agreed to by the international community as a basic parameter for IAEA safeguards.
+The “significant quantity” is a basic parameter used in IAEA safeguards.

 As of mid-2017, no accident beyond level 1 on the International Nuclear Event Scale (INES) has ever been reported for nuclear material transportation.
 UOC transportation follows international rules related to nuclear material transportation with respect to both containment and control.
 These measures should be continuously evaluated against threats to ensure a graded approach when suppliers are experiencing heightened security environments and the risk of sabotage and unauthorized acquisition requires increased protection, inspection and enforcement.